It’s All in the Details for Kitchens and Bathrooms

 What do you love about being in the Design District?

 There is a great synergy and sense of camaraderie within this community.
-We are able to meet up to talk about what’s going on in the area and the industry and how people feel about the economy and trends.
+We are able to meet up to talk about what’s going on in the area and the industry and how people feel about the economy and various trends.
 There is also a fantastic opportunity to work with local people and collaborate.
-I can connect my customers with the best tile person or specialty hardware shop; when they go in, they have a name and a referral which feels good.
-It’s a whole different experience than the big box store but with the same local convenience.
+We can connect our customers with the best tile person or specialty hardware shop; when they go in, they have a name and a referral which feels good.
+It’s a who different experience than the big box store but with the same local convenience.

-CT Shower & Bath and Captivating Kitchens are located at 555 New Park Avenue in the Design District of West Hartford.
-Owner Steve Vendetta can be reached at 860) 236-6500 or you can visit their website at www.ctshowerandbath.com
+CT Shower and Bath is located at 555 New Park Avenue in the Design District of West Hartford.
+Owner Mike Gezelman can be reached at (860) 236-6500.
+You can visit their website at www.ctshowerandbath.com.